LamaAni/KubernetesJobOperator/README.md

 # Python Airflow KubernetesJobOperator

-An implementation of a job operator that allows running a task as a kubernetes job.
-Will forward all job logs from the job pods to the airflow log.
+An airflow job operator, for kubernetes.
+Given a specific yaml or image and command, the operator will execute a Kuberntes Job.

 # ALPHA
 This repository is in alpha testing, and is published to allow contribution.

-# Why to use
+# Why not use the [kubernetes pod operator](https://github.com/apache/airflow/blob/master/airflow/contrib/operators/kubernetes_pod_operator.p)?

-Even though a single pod approach (As the one taken in the [kubernetes pod operator](https://github.com/apache/airflow/blob/master/airflow/contrib/operators/kubernetes_pod_operator.p)) will produce a task that would run in a pod, the kubernetes Job object allows other definitions such as retries/timeouts/etc.. that cannot be applied to a pod.
+the kubernetes Job object allows for more definitions such as retries/timeouts/deadlines/replicas/etc.. which cannot be defined in directly on a pod.
-Also, multiple executions of the same thing, i.e. multiple/parallel tasks are not supported.

-Finally, the connection between the pod and the worker can be lost, due to communication issues, pod death or just pod scheduling issues while for the a Job, which behaves as a definition in kubernetes, we would lose the state of the job only if the job is deliberately deleted.
+Also, the connection between the pod and the worker can be lost, due to communication issues, pod death or just pod scheduling issues while for the a Job (a definition in kubernetes) we would lose the state of the job only if the job is deliberately deleted.

 # Contribution